 More detailed information with specific dates and complete instructions will be sent to students prior to the course registration period in July/August for the fall semester and January/February for the spring semester, and students are responsible for reading and following the guidelines very carefully.

 Classes are generally lecture- and discussion-based.
 Attendance and participation are required.
 Students studying at KUBS can expect homework assignments and group work.
 Workload depends on the classes you take.
 Past participants say "there is a lot of work, but not difficult."
 They rate the academics as "equally rigorous" to courses at Freeman.
+The students and professors at KUBS are very highly motivated and tend to work very hard in their classes.

 Grades are based on attendance and class participation and scores on midterm exams, final exams, presentations, group work, and homework assignments (varies by class).